Body found in Barnesville parking lot

-Barnesville, OH (WTRF)- A body was found outside a Barnesville, OH bar parking lot Saturday evening.
+Barnesville, OH (WTRF)- A body was found outside a Barnesville, OH parking lot Saturday evening.

 The victim was a male.